diego1389/dev_docs/C Sharp/LINQ/Notes.md

-- Query anytime type of collection as long as it implements IEnumerable<T>.
+- Query any type of collection as long as it implements IEnumerable<T>.
 - Query external datasources (xml, databases, JSON, csv, etc).
 - Unified approach for querying any type of objects.
 - Helps eliminate loops.